 - The University Counseling Center provides counseling as well as referrals to agencies off-campus.
-On-campus counseling services are available Monday-Friday 8:30 a.m.-4:30 p.m. - The Women's Resource Center of Lackawanna County is a confidential, community-based agency serving those who have experienced sexual assault.
+On-campus counseling services are available Monday-Friday 8:30 a.m.-4:30 p.m. - The Women's Resource Center of Lackawanna County is a confidential, community-based agency serving those who have experienced sexual assault, regardless of gender or orientation.
 A counselor/advocate can be reached 24 hours a day by calling (570) 346-4671. - Lackawanna County Victim Services offers advocacy services for crime victims.
 It is a free confidential resource available by calling (570) 963-6717.
-Further information can be found at www.lackawannacounty.org - The National Sexual Assault Hotline is a free, confidential national resource available 24 hours a day by calling (800) 656-HOPE or online.rainn.org. - Student Health Services is open during the academic year Monday through Thursday from 8:30 AM until 5:00 PM.
-Closing time on Friday is at 4:30 PM.
-You can visit the office at 1130 Mulberry St. or by calling 570-941-7667.
+Further information can be found at www.lackawannacounty.org - The National Sexual Assault Hotline is a free, confidential national resource available 24 hours a day by calling (800) 656-HOPE or online.rainn.org. - Student Health Services hours are limited to Monday Friday 10:00 am 2:00 pm.
+Contact the office between the hours of 10:00 am and 2:00 pm with any questions or concerns.
+Calls between the hours of 8:30 am -10:00 am or 2:00 pm 4:30 pm, will be forwarded to an on-call clinician.
+Any requests for immediate medical assistance after hours or on weekends will be directed to University Police at 570-941-7777.

-Additional Support Services: In addition to University Police and the Division of Student Life, there are various resources within the University and local community that are available for students who have experienced sexual harassment or sexual misconduct of any kind.
-In this regard, University policy and practices are designed to encourage students to seek support and receive assistance.
-Regardless of which resource(s) a student chooses to access, the situation will be handled with sensitivity and care.
+Additional Support Services: In addition to University Police and the Division of Student Life, there are various resources within the University and local community that are available for students or employees who have experienced sexual harassment or sexual misconduct of any kind.
+In this regard, University policy and practices are designed to encourage them to seek support and receive assistance.
+Regardless of which resource(s) a person chooses to access, the situation will be handled with sensitivity and care.